oubu/CTF/Web_Security/README.md

 ```

-### XSS Shell & XSS Tunnel
+### XSS壳（Shell） & XSS隧道（Tunnel）

 * XSS backdoor which allows an attacker to control a victim's browser by sending it commands.
 * Attacker requests are proxied through XSS shell to perform requests as the victim.
 * Enables attacker to bypass IP restrictions and all forms of authentication.